A surface with discrete and non-finitely generated automorphism group

 We conclude that $C_{11}$ is the unique component of $D_2$ which is contained in $\Sigma$.
 Similarly, $C_{34}$ is the unique component of $D_2'$ which belongs to $\Sigma$.
 To complete the proof of the lemma, it is enough to define $\Sigma_0$ as the complement in $\Sigma$ of $C_{31}\cup C_{11}\cup C_{34}$. \end{proof}

 \begin{lemma} The curve $\Sigma_0$ is irreducible and its genus is equal to $4$. \end{lemma} \begin{proof} By definition of $\iota$, if $F_t$ is a smooth fiber of $\varphi_{D_2}$, then $F_t\cap \Sigma$ is exactly the set of 2-torsion points.
-Since one of this point is $C_{31}\cap F_t$, the intersection $F_t\cap\Sigma_0$ is exactly the set of three other points.
+Since one of these points is $C_{31}\cap F_t$, the intersection $F_t\cap\Sigma_0$ is exactly the set of three other points.
 Therefore, the map

 is of degree $3$ and unramified over $t$ when $F_t$ is a smooth fiber.
 We also deduce that $\Sigma_0\cap F_t$ contains three points counting multiplicity for each singular fiber $F_t$.